 “Restoration efforts demand multi-parties strategic collaboration, without that, it won’t happen,” said Fahrizal.

 He added that any research on the peat-swamp forest should be well-coordinated and it should also bring positive impacts to the sustainable management of the forest instead just being a mere collection of scientific information.
 To achieve that, it requires strong partnerships and synergy to the sustainable development plans of Central Kalimantan Province.

-Sebangau is one of the most significant areas of rainforest in Indonesia.
+Sebangau National Park comprises one of the most significant areas of rainforest in Indonesia.
 This is the last remaining unfragmented lowland forest in Borneo which serves as the home to the globally-significant populations of endangered species such as wild Bornean orangutan (Pongo pygmaeus), white-bearded gibbons, endemic birds and Bornean wild cats.

 by Duncan Murrell | BNF | CIMTROP